BuildImmersion/pleb-miners/immersion_cooling/pleb_builds/buildimmersion.md

 * An1H: 100.0
 * CHYS: 2.0       Kept at default

-Module 3 - Lockout Parameters (3-LC), or which parameters to see on your display and where
+Module 3 - Lockout Parameters (3-LC), or which parameters to see on your display and where:
 * SP: dISP        Set Point changeable from the main menu ("Display Loop").
 Consider moving this or hiding it if you don't want others to change it easily
 * OP1: dISP       I moed this up to the main menu ("Display Loop") so I can easily see the output level (fan speed in %)
 * OP2: PArA       N/A (kept as default)